hugeandbulk/start/a/leptin/readme.md

 What hormone produces leptin?

 Leptin is a peptide hormone synthesized by white adipose tissue.
-The leptin gene (LEP or ob) is on chromosome 7q31.
-3. [2] The mature protein is comprised of 146 amino acids and produced through mRNA-directed protein synthesis.
+The leptin gene (LEP or ob) is on chromosome 7q31.3.The mature protein is comprised of 146 amino acids and produced through mRNA-directed protein synthesis.

+What is another name for leptin?

+Leptin sends a signal to your brain that helps you feel full and less interested in food.
+You may hear it called a satiety hormone.
+(Satiety means hunger feels satisfied).

+Is leptin full or hungry?

+Leptin decreases your appetite, while ghrelin increases it.
+Ghrelin is made in your stomach and signals your brain when you're hungry.
+Your fat cells produce leptin.
+Leptin lets your brain know when you have enough energy stored and feel “full.”

+Is high leptin good or bad?

+In some studies, chronically-elevated leptin levels have been associated with obesity, overeating, and inflammation-related diseases, including hypertension, metabolic syndrome, and heart disease.
+However, no cause-and-effect has been established.

+What activates leptin?

+Insulin is an important factor in the stimulation of leptin secretion.
+Whether its in vivo activity can be considered acute is controversial.
+However, insulin regulates the long-term leptin secretion of adipose cells by a transcriptional or posttranscriptional mechanism.